-At St. Paul’s Episcopal School, our mission is to educate the whole child in mind, body, and spirit.
+At Saint Paul’s Episcopal School, our mission is to educate the whole child in mind, body, and spirit.
 To that end, education has to be more than just the traditional four subject areas.
-At St. Paul’s, we are excited to employ faculty in several special areas to extend our students’ learning to all areas of life.
+At Saint Paul’s, we are excited to employ faculty in several special areas to extend our students’ learning to all areas of life.

 St. Paul's Episcopal School has long had a rich history in visual arts under the direction of Ms. Karen Alleman.
 At an early age, art is a safe place for the students to express themselves using a variety of different media.
 Students explore and create using the different elements of art and design.
 Students of all ages are encouraged to discuss their artwork.
 Students are exposed to different types of art images through print media, posters, and actual pictures and sculptures.